kbelchinski/EthereumWatchdog/README.md

 ### Notes

 1. Blockchain API has strong rate limitation - if the number of requests per user per time is exceeded, error for "Too many request can be seen"
+2. If prisma studio do not open in browser from the bootstrap script, execute **npx prisma generate --force** to clear caches firts.
+3. If prisma studio on localhost:5555, do not work and gives error when opened in the browser install globally dotenv **npm i dotenv -g**.
+This is needed for the bootstrap script to generate the prisma studio config file.